james-clarusway/scenario-examples/CKAD/basic-consepts/step4/step1.md

-There is a deployment.
+There is a deployment named `nginx-deploy`.
 Increase the replica of deployment to 3.